store2be/store2be.github.io/_posts/2017-04-06-introduction-to-metabase.md

 At the same time of the release of AWS QuickSight, my former CTO at [fotograf.de](https://www.fotograf.de), [Marco Beinbrech](https://github.com/beinbm), showed me their BI solution, an open source software called [Metabase](http://www.metabase.com/).
-He told me that it is super simple to setup and easy to use for all team members (especially non-technical team members 😉).
+He told me that it is super simple to setup and easy to use for all team members (especially for non-technical team members 😉).

 And indeed, he is right.
 [Metabase provides different ways to deploy it anywhere.](http://www.metabase.com/start/) Most of our servers were at Heroku then and Metabase provides a one click deployment to Heroku.
 Pretty neat!
 But at that